georgi/shinmun/README.md

       + stylesheets
       + javascripts
     + config
+      + aggregations.yml
+      + assets.yml
       + blog.yml
+      + categories.yml
     + pages
       + about.md
-      + index.rhtml
     + posts
       + 2007
       + 2008
         + 9
           + my-article.md
     + templates
+      + category.rhtml
+      + category.rxml
+      + comments.rhtml
       + feed.rxml
+      + helpers.rb
+      + index.rhtml
+      + index.rxml
       + layout.rhtml
-      + page.rhtml
       + post.rhtml
-      + posts.rhtml

-The output will look like this:

-    + public
-      + index.html
-      + about.html
-      + categories
-        + emacs.html
-        + ruby.html
-      + 2007
-      + 2008
-        + 9
-          + my-article.html
-      + images
-      + stylesheets
-      + javascripts

-### Config file
+### Blog configuation

-The configuration of the blog system consists of some variables encoded as yaml file:
+Inside `config/blog.yml` you will set the properties of your blog:

-* blog_title: the title of your blog, used for rss
+* title: the title of your blog, used inside templates

-* blog_description: used for rss
+* description: used for RSS

-* blog_language: used for rss
+* language: used for RSS

-* blog_author: used for rss, acts also as fallback for the blog.author variable
+* author: used for RSS

-* blog_url: used for rss
+* url: used for RSS

 * blog_repository: path for rsync, used for `shinmun push` command

 * base_path: if your blog should not be rendered to your site root, you can define a sub path here (like `blog`)

+### Asset configuation

+If you set the variables `javascripts_files` or `stylesheets_files`, Shinmun will compress the javascripts to `all.js` and concatenate all stylesheets to `all.css` automatically.

-* images_path: used for templates helper, defaults to `images`
+* images_path: used for templates helper

-* javascripts_path: used for templates helper, defaults to `javascripts`
+* javascripts_path: used for templates helper

-* stylesheets_path: used for templates helper, defaults to `stylesheets`
+* stylesheets_path: used for templates helper

-* pack_javascripts: a list of scripts to be compressed
+* javascripts_files: a list of scripts to be compressed to `all.js`

-* pack_stylesheets: a list of stylesheets to be concatenated
+* stylesheets_files: a list of stylesheets to be concatenated to `all.css`

+### Categories

+You have to list your categories in `config/categories.yml`.
+This will look like:

+    ---
+    categories:
+      - { name: Ruby }
+      - { name: Javascript }

+You may define arbitrary properties for each category, which then can be accessed inside the templates.
+For example you could add a description and use it inside the `templates/category.rhtml`.

 ### Layout

 Layout and templates are rendered by *ERB*.
-The layout is defined in `layout.rhtml`.
+The layout is defined in `templates/layout.rhtml`.
 The content will be provided in the variable `@content`.
-A minimal example:
+A minimal but functional example:

     <html>
       <head>
-        <title><%= @blog_title %></title>
+        <title><%= @blog.title %></title>
         <%= stylesheet_link_tag 'style' %>
       </head>
       <body>